 How to be sure the floor won’t be ruined after the procedure?
 Methods and techniques depend on various things the team should take into consideration from the very beginning.
-Condition of the timber, flatness and even the current kind of finish on the floor may influence our approach and preliminary plan for any individual project.
+The condition of the timber, flatness and even the current kind of finish on the floor may influence our approach and preliminary plan for any individual project.
 To be able to guarantee satisfying results, a previous test is recommendable, to find out how easily the surface sands off.
-Hard wood floors are thick enough, but our team prefers to make sure for themselves!
+Hardwood floors are thick enough, but our team prefers to make sure for themselves!

 The sanding itself involves several stages, synchronised with the floor’s condition.